bgm151/CS-course/README.md

 ### H4
 #### Summary of Shavers & Bair 2016: Hiding Behind the Keyboard: The Tor Browser.

-- Tor browser (that was build on the basis of Firefox) anonymises users and makes tracking them if not impossible, but extremely difficult.
+- Tor browser (that was built based on Firefox) anonymises users and makes tracking them if not impossible, but extremely difficult.
-- Tor browser hides users IP address.
+- Tor browser hides the user's IP address.
 - Tor doesn't keep any internet history.
-- Tor nodes are publicly available and there are resources that can be used to search if this IP is or was used as a Tor node (Exonera Tor)
+- Tor nodes are publicly available and some resources can be used to search if this IP is or was used as a Tor node (Exonera Tor)
-- Because Tor is a portable application (it can be run from anywhere, including USB stick), users tend to hide it by changing the name of the execution file and placing it in random place on the computer.
-So during the investigation it's important not only to eearch fot "tor" on the computer but also tor hashes.
+- Because Tor is a portable application (it can be run from anywhere, including a USB stick), users tend to hide it by changing the name of the execution file and placing it in a random place on the computer.
+So during the investigation, it's important not only to search for "tor" on the computer but also tor hashes.
 - Another thing that makes Tor browser difficult to investigate is how it uses memory.
-After Tor browser is shut duwn, it cleans up the memory.
-But while Tor is running, the remnants of URLs could be retrieved, they stay in memory for couple of minutes.
+After the Tor browser is shut down, it cleans up the memory.
+But while Tor is running, the remnants of URLs could be retrieved, they stay in memory for a couple of minutes.
-- Windows stores presence of Tor browser C:\pagefile.sys, so it can be used to investigate if Tor browser was used on this computer.Also visited websites can be retreived from it.
+- Windows stores the presence of Tor browser C:\pagefile.sys, so it can be used to investigate if the Tor browser was used on this computer.
+Also visited websites can be retrieved from it.
-- Prefetch, that speeds up the loading of the applications in Windows can be unitised to see if Tor was running.
+- Prefetch, which speeds up the loading of the applications in Windows can be unitised to see if Tor was running.
-- Mainly if user's anonymity gets compromised in Tor it happens because of users mistake.
-For example not disabling java script, downloading a file and opening it locally or clicking the button that allows tracking the loction.
-All these actions will lead to IP adress being disclosed.
+- Mainly if a user's anonymity gets compromised in Tor it happens because of the user's mistake.
+For example not disabling javascript, downloading a file and opening it locally or clicking the button that allows tracking the location.
+All these actions will lead to the IP address being disclosed.
-- There are Hidden services in Tor network.
+- There are Hidden services in the Tor network.
 Hidden services provide email or file hosting.
-They are not indexed by search engines and that's why they are invisible for the Internet.
-Hidden services don't use exit node, so they use end-to-end encryption.
-Setting up hidden service is a fairly easy task.
+They are not indexed by search engines and that's why they are invisible on the Internet.
+Hidden services don't use exit nodes, so they use end-to-end encryption.
+Setting up a hidden service is a fairly easy task.

 #### Installing Tor
 ![tor](https://user-images.githubusercontent.com/102544139/164964920-a7bcc116-2f9a-4586-9e4e-4185814e608d.png)